maryamzaman30/Data-Driven-Personalized-Educational-Content-Recommendation-System/README.md

    git clone https://github.com/maryamzaman30/Data-Driven-Personalized-Educational-Content-Recommendation-System.git
    cd Data-Driven-Personalized-Educational-Content-Recommendation-System
    ```
-**Make sure to clone the repository instead of downloading it.
+- **Make sure to clone the repository instead of downloading it.
 If you download it, the `.pkl` files will be corrupted.
 Also, ensure that you have Git LFS installed before cloning**
+- **If you don't want to use GitHub LFS limits, then you have 2 other options, keep reading**

 2. Create and activate a virtual environment:
    ```bash